area charts

 Line and Area Charts

-Before we look at different types, let us compare a line chart and an area chart to understand the differences.
-We will look at a crime data set that reports year-wise cases from 2001 to 2010 for crimes against women.
-Crimes like dowry, cruelty, importation, kidnapping, molestation, etc.
+Before we look at different types, let us compare a line chart and Area Charts to understand the differences.
+We will examine a crime data set that reports year-wise cases from 2001 to 2010 for crimes against women, including dowry, cruelty, importation, kidnapping, molestation, and more.
+By visualizing this data through both a line chart and an Area Charts, we can gain insights into trends and patterns over the years, highlighting the effectiveness of Area Charts in representing cumulative totals and emphasizing the magnitude of change in the data.

 Let us first look at a line chart for 2001 then compare it with an area chart.